connctd/ESP-Air-Quality/README.md

 ## Error Color Codes

 Whenever an error occurs that was identified by the program, the LED ring will blink 3 times in red color.
 Either the complete ring is blinking, or the gauge only (half of the ring).
-Before the ring starts blinking, a solid colored ring for is representig the error type.
+After the ring was blinking red 3 times, a solid colored ring for is representig the error type.

 ### Complete Blinking Ring